UKPLab/emnlp2023-learning-from-free-text-human-feedback/README.md

 This repository provides the code for our paper _Learning From Free-Text Human Feedback – Collect New Datasets Or Extend Existing Ones?_.
 It is an experimental software and is published for the sole purpose of giving additional background details on the publication.
 This is a cleaned-up and condensed version of what was used to conduct the experiments in the paper (please get in touch if you find errors).

 ## Citation
-Please reference our work as follows:
+Please reference our work as follows (or copy bibtex from [ACL Anthology](https://aclanthology.org/2023.emnlp-main.1011/):

 ```
 @inproceedings{petrak-etal-2023-learning,